Bringing hope and healing through reconciliation

 Have you ever experienced a wound of the heart?
 Trauma may come in many different forms.
 When we experience a wound of the heart (trauma), we need to heal.
 How can the church respond in a helpful, healing way?

-PCR US Ministry Director Anna Jeide-Detweiler is a Training Facilitator with the Trauma Healing Institute.
-She is available to facilitate healing groups using the bible-based curriculum Healing the Wounds of Trauma: How the Church Can Help.
+These healing groups use the bible-based curriculum Healing the Wounds of Trauma: How the Church Can Help.
 This six session curriculum combines God’s Word with mental health best practices.

 Conciliatory Conversations